scuzzydude/asimov/asimov.md

 I'm cool with no greed or hunger, but a *brotherhood of man* would seem to indicate that I would be in a brotherhood with Jazz, Dodgers and Yankee fans.
 That ain't happening.
 Who the hell wants to live in a world where you can't plain despise another city's team, as well as their players?
 It's beautiful, because as soon as one of those despised players gets traded to your team, you love them.
 Very binary.
 As a digital engineer, I love it.
 Empathy makes for very complicated analysis of relationships.

 I debated with myself if I really needed to write this chapter.
-I realized that most of my audience didn't have the benefit of learning Texas History in middle school like I did, and wouldn't understand, that sports are the greatest genius invention of mankind, and were invented in Texas, just like art, writing, mathematics and feminism.
+I realized that most of my audience didn't have the benefit of learning Texas History in middle school like I did, and wouldn't understand, that sports are the greatest genius invention of mankind, and were invented in Texas, just like art, writing, mathematics, and feminism.
 I've reprinted the important lesson in [Appendix E](#_Appendix_E_–).

 In 1894 Mark Twain and Nikola Tesla were dining at Delmonico's in New York City, when a banker and a railroad man from Houston stopped by their table to say hello.
 They talked for several minutes.
-After they left, Twain, who despite his wide travels, had never set foot in Texas, said to Tesla, *"Nicky, if them boys ever get a ballclub down in Houston, they should call it the Astros or the Rockets, because those are the kind of people who could put a man on the moon."*[^92]
+After they left, Twain, who despite his wide travels, had never set foot in Texas, said to Tesla, *"Nicky, if them boys ever get a ballclub down in Houston, they should call it the Astros or the Rockets, because those are the kind of people who could put a man on the moon."*[^91]

 Not everybody can be from Texas.
 It's a big state but it won't hold seven billion.
 For the rest of y'all who can't just get up and come here like Elon Musk, take it as consolidation that Texas is a state of mind.
 Just "Believe It," and then get it done.